reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/07-Optimize-a-Power-BI-Model.md

    ![ws name.](media/7.1.png)

    *It’s common to set dimension tables to use dual storage mode.
-This way, when used by report slicers, they deliver fast performance*.
+This way, when used by report slicers, they deliver fast performance.
+If these dimension tables will be queried at the same time as other imported tables, it can avoid the need for Power BI to query the data source.*.

 5. When prompted to set the storage mode, click **OK**.